StevenWeir038/Island-Aqua/README.md

 ![Mockup](docs/readme/website_mockup.png "Website preview at different resolutions")

-## **UX Design**
----
+# UX Design

 As a topic aquascaping is too expansive to contain within one small site given project time constraints and my current developer skill level.

-A conscious decision was taken to generalise content and not be too technical as this may dissuade the aspiring hobbyist.
+A conscious decision was taken to generalise content and not be too technical as this could dissuade the aspiring hobbyist.

 Using UX principles, user stories narrowed the *scope* of the site directing it to provide:
 - A broad overview of the aquascaping hobby.